CiscoDevNet/terraform-provider-aci/docs/resources/ip_sla_track_member.md

 * `annotation` (annotation) - (string) The annotation of the IP SLA Track Member object.
   - Default: `orchestrator:terraform`
 * `description` (descr) - (string) The description of the IP SLA Track Member object.
-* `destination_ip_address` (dstIpAddr) - (string) The destination IP address to be tracked.
 * `name_alias` (nameAlias) - (string) The name alias of the IP SLA Track Member object.
 * `owner_key` (ownerKey) - (string) The key for enabling clients to own their data for entity correlation.
 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
-* `scope` (scopeDn) - (string) The scope (Bridge Domain or L3Out) of the IP SLA Track Member.
-For a Bridge Domain this attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/bridge_domain) with 'aci_bridge_domain.example.id' or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/bridge_domain) with 'data.aci_bridge_domain.example.id'.
-For a L3out this attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/l3_outside) with 'aci_l3_outside.example.id' or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/l3_outside) with 'data.aci_l3_outside.example.id'.
 * `relation_to_monitoring_policy` - (map) A map of Relation To IP SLA Monitoring Policy (ACI object [fvRsIpslaMonPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsIpslaMonPol/overview)) pointing to IP SLA Monitoring Policy (ACI Object [fvIPSLAMonitoringPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvIPSLAMonitoringPol/overview)) which can be configured using the [aci_ip_sla_monitoring_policy](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/ip_sla_monitoring_policy) resource.
   #### Optional ####